nf-core/tools/docs/lint_errors.md

 This lint test runs through all files in the pipeline and searches for these lines.

-## Error #11 - Singularity file found ##{#11}
+## Error #11 - Pipeline schema syntax ## {#11}

-As we are relying on [Docker Hub](https://hub.docker.com/) instead of Singularity and all containers are automatically pulled from there, repositories should not have a `Singularity` file present.
+Pipelines should have a `nextflow_schema.json` file that describes the different pipeline parameters (eg. `params.something`, `--something`).

+Schema should be valid JSON files and adhere to [JSONSchema](https://json-schema.org/), Draft 7.
+The top-level schema should be an `object`, where each of the `properties` corresponds to a pipeline parameter.

 ## Error #12 - Pipeline name ## {#12}

-In order to ensure consistent naming, pipeline names should contain only lower case, alphabetical characters.
+In order to ensure consistent naming, pipeline names should contain only lower case, alphanumeric characters.
 Otherwise a warning is displayed.

 ## Error #13 - Pipeline name ## {#13}